Keyboard shortcuts

 • All points from the pyramid must be used

-• Each must be allocated as a unit (if it says 30 points. add 30 points to one skill - not 15 points to two different skills)
+• Each allocation must be allocated as a unit (for example if it says 30 points, add 30 points to one skill—not 15 points to two different skills)

 • Only one allocation should be used per skill

-• You can allocate to skills you got from Homeworld, Technology, and Society, except these (you already got a +40% bonus on them):
+• You can allocate points to skills you received from Homeworld, Technology, and Society, except for the following skills, as they already received a +40% bonus:

-• Customs (your homeworld) (other world Customs ok to allocate to)
+• Customs (your homeworld) (other world Customs are ok to allocate to)

 • Native language